khainguyen20/DeepFISIK/Datasets/README.md

 *Inference of VEGFR2 dimerization kinetics on the cell surface by integrating single-molecule imaging and mathematical modeling* (bioRxiv, 2025).

+**de Oliveira, L., Jaqaman, K.

+*FISIK: Framework for the Inference of In Situ Interaction Kinetics from Single-Molecule Imaging Data* (Biophysical Journal, 2019).

 The framework combines:

 * stochastic simulation of receptor diffusion and interactions